opensearch-project/project-website/_posts/2021-12-01-plugins-intro.markdown

 authors:
   - vemsarat
   - kazabdu
-date: 2021-11-29
+date: 2021-12-01
 categories:
   - technical-post
 twittercard:
   description: "OpenSearch enables enhancing core features in a custom way via Plugins.
 In this blog post we wanted to unbox how plugins load, install, and run in OpenSearch..."
 ---

 OpenSearch enables enhancing core features in a custom way via plugins.
-For example, plugins could add custom mapping types, engine scripts etc. In this blog post we wanted to unbox how plugins load, install, and run in OpenSearch.
+For example, plugins could add custom mapping types, engine scripts, etc. In this blog post we wanted to unbox how plugins load, install, and run in OpenSearch.

 ## Pluggable Architecture